 Re-releases of The Master & the Musician have included a bonus track titled Epilogue/Amazing Grace.
 Recorded in February of 1989, Phil Keaggy has said it can be thought of as a “postscript” to the album.

 Looking back on the album, Keaggy is pleased with the finished product.
 “We were totally into trying some things that were new, that we hoped hadn’t been done before” he remembers, “and I think we combined something of the Old English folk thing to the modern, progressive thing a little bit.
-The whole thing was experimentation, improvisation and discovery.
+The whole thing was experimentation, improvisation, and discovery.
 That’s how I see it.”

 In the years since, Phil Keaggy has released many recordings, both vocal and instrumental.
 He’s won awards and drawn rave reviews for instrumental works such as Beyond Nature, Acoustic Sketches, The Wind and the Wheat, Hymnsongs, Premium Jams, Cinemascapes, Majesty and Wonder, 220, On the Fly, and many others.
-But this album, The Master & the Musician, remains the biggest seller in Keaggy's vast catalogue.
+But this album, The Master & the Musician, remains the biggest seller in Keaggy's vast catalog.
 After 4 decades of steady releases, that says a great deal.

 Mark Allan Powell wrote in his Encyclopedia of Contemporary Christian Music that it’s probably fair to say that Phil Keaggy is the most versatile guitarist who has ever lived.
 The Master & the Musician certainly bolsters that claim.